giovcandido/prototypical-networks/README.md

 Once you're in this directory, you need to download the datasets.

-The dataset_downloader.py script takes a -d/--dataset argument with three possible values: all, omniglot and mini_imagenet.
+The dataset_downloader.py script takes a -d/--dataset argument.
+There are three possible choices:
+- all;
+- omniglot;
+- mini_imagenet.

 As an example, let's suppose we only want to download omniglot:
 ```bash